- Why’s it At Risk? Scroll down to see.

 THE FOREST AT RISK

 How much “thinning”?
-Well, the plans they have outlined will involve felling over 30,000 trees.
+Well, the plans they outlined in February 2013 involve felling over 30,000 trees.
 That doesn’t count trees that will be damaged and killed when they’re exposed to wind after being protected by other trees for over a century; or damage to the trees from the heavy equipment that will be brought into the forest.
 They aim to remove up to 90% of the trees on 3/4 of the Mount Sutro Open Space Reserve, or 46 acres.

 - In the first phase, they will fell trees in four “demonstration areas” totaling 7.5 acres.
 The goal is to space trees about 30 feet apart – the width of some roads.
 (In one of the demonstration areas, #4 on the map above, the trees will be spaced 60 feet apart – only 12 trees to an acre.)